PhuongFX/Online-Gaming/README.md

 To get started with this project, you'll need to:

-* Install the required libraries, including TensorFlow, Keras, and OpenCV 📦
+* Install the required libraries, including TensorFlow, Keras, and OpenCV 📦 or using `pip install -r requirements.txt` for the app
 * Download the dataset from Kaggle 📈
 * Run the code to train and evaluate the model 🤖